open-falcon/book/en_0_2/practice/deploy.md

 ### Opentsdb
-This feature is still under design.
-We expect it to be finished in the second half of 2015.
-You are welcomed to diccuss the experience of using tsbd at that time
+This function is complete.
+Welcome to the QQ group to exchange TSDB related experience.

 ### Center-Status
 Center-Status is the collective name for central storage.
 The storage Open-Falcon uses includes MySQL and Redis (Mencached is abandoned).
 MySQL is mainly used for saving index data and configuration information, like HostGroup, Alarm strategy, UIC information, Screen inforamtion.
 Redis is mainly used for alarm cache queue.
 Forming and querying the index happens frequently and they consume a lot of resources.
 So we suggest users to deploy an individual MySQL instance equipped with SSD hard disk when data monitor data reporting speed exceeds 100k piece/minute.
 One piece of meaningful data is: Graph index database， bin log enabled, saving 40 million counters, consecutively running for 60 days, 20GB of hard disk space is consumed.